Dose–response relationship: Construction of dose–response curves

 A dose–response curve is a coordinate graph relating the magnitude of a dose (stimulus) to the response of a biological system.
 A number of effects (or endpoints) can be studied.
 The applied dose is generally plotted on the X axis and the response is plotted on the Y axis.
 In some cases, it is the logarithm of the dose that is plotted on the X axis.
 The curve is typically sigmoidal, with the steepest portion in the middle.
 Biologically based models using dose are preferred over the use of log(dose) because the latter can visually imply a threshold dose when in fact there is none.

 Statistical analysis of dose–response curves may be performed by regression methods such as the probit model or logit model, or other methods such as the Spearman–Kärber method.
 Empirical models based on nonlinear regression are usually preferred over the use of some transformation of the data that linearizes the dose-response relationship.

 Typical experimental design for measuring dose-response relationships are organ bath preparations, ligand binding assays, functional assays, and clinical drug trials.

-Specific to response to doses of radiation the Health Physics Society (in the United States) has published a documentary series on the origins of the linear No threshold (LNT) model though the society has not adopted a policy on LNT."
+Specific to response to doses of radiation the Health Physics Society (in the United States) has published a documentary series on the origins of the linear no-threshold (LNT) model though the society has not adopted a policy on LNT."

 Hill equation

-Logarithmic dose–response curves are generally sigmoidal and monotonic and can be fit to a classical Hill equation.
+Logarithmic dose–response curves are generally sigmoidal-shape and monotonic and can be fit to a classical Hill equation.
 The Hill equation is a logistic function with respect to the logarithm of the dose and is similar to a logit model.
 A generalized model for multiphasic cases has also been suggested.

 The Hill equation is the following formula, where $E$ is the magnitude of the response, [A] is the drug concentration (or equivalently, stimulus intensity) and $\mathrm{EC}_{50}$ is the drug concentration that produces a 50% maximal response and $n$ is the Hill coefficient.

 The parameters of the dose response curve reflect measures of potency (such as EC50, IC50, ED50, etc.) and measures of efficacy (such as tissue, cell or population response).

 A commonly used dose–response curve is the EC50 curve, the half maximal effective concentration, where the EC50 point is defined as the inflection point of the curve.

 Dose response curves are typically fitted to the Hill equation.